hameeddamee/business-idea-jotter/README.md

 # business-idea-jotter
-## A node MVCjotter app for business ideas
+ A node MVC jotter app for business ideas